sirnewton01/post-web/README.md

 serious errors.

 The web standards are always in flux and getting larger all of the time.
-This helps to ensure that web browsers are never really done.
-The Chrome browser abandoned version numbers and instituted transparent upgrades to force users to keep up.
+This helps to ensure that web browsers are never really finished.
+The Chrome browser abandoned version numbers and instituted transparent upgrades to force users to keep up when it would be unreasonable to ask them to update on their own.

+### Lack of transparency

+Most web pages are too complex for all but the most savvy users to view the source and understand what is happening.
+This lack of readability can be a real problem for a number of reasons.
+Most users can't have a real understanding of what is going on when they perform an action on the page.
+The actions are largely site-specific with little standardization.

+The REpresentational State Transfer (REST) movement has attempted to standardize interactions of RESTful APIs, but has fallen short of standardizing UI presentation and gestures.
+Each website remains entirely unique necessitating more and more site interaction logic being executed by the web browser in the page.
+As is typical with the web REST looks to be a passing fad that will soon be superceded by a much more flexible and complex "GraphQL" system leaving REST behind along with JQuery, XHTML and the rest of the trail of abandoned web standards.